FeatureToggleStudy/LVK/README.md

            return MvcAppBootstrapper.Bootstrap<ServicesBootstrapper>(services);
        }
-4. Add a new class for ServicesBootstrapper, implementing IServicesBootstrapper
+4. Add a new class for ServicesRegistrant, implementing IServicesRegistrant

-   You can leave it empty for now if you don't have any services
+   You can leave it empty for now if you don't have any services (remove the `throw new NotImplementedException();` methods)

 That's it